 yellow-mustard BBQ sauce, I’m using Cleveland’s famous brown mustard,

-the restaurant was forced to close.
-Michael is currently working on
+forced to close.
+Michael is currently working on opening a new

-opening a new restaurant for the space called Sherla's Chicken and
+restaurant for the space called Sherla’s Chicken and Oyster, named after

 A graduate of The Culinary Institute of America, Michael’s pedigree includes being named one of the Ten Best New Chefs in America by Food & Wine in 1998 and receiving a James Beard Foundation award for Best Chef Great Lakes in 2009.

-to a family of Greek, Sicilian, and Eastern European heritage, food
+Born to a family of Greek, Sicilian, and Eastern European heritage,

-played an integral part in his childhood.
-Michael started cooking in
+food played an integral part in his childhood.
+Michael started cooking

 Returning to Cleveland after graduating from the CIA, Michael work at